Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 It does look good.
 Might measure her vaginal length too, it looks nice and long.

-And with that vertical closure.
+It was her… And with that vertical closure.

 So now you can see that the anterior wall and the apex of the vagina are well supported, they're way up here.
 So we'll need to do a repeat cystoscopy and then we need to make the opening of her vagina a little bit smaller, which is called a perineorrhaphy.
 It's gotten dilated because of her prolapse.
 Take the syringe for the Foley.